bboxy/bitfire/readme.txt

 NMI-gaps
 --------

 What is this?
-If you need a few free bytes at $0200 and $0300 for a ninja-style NMI handler, just add your nops at .lz_gap1 and .lz_gap2 in resident.asm to accomodate your handler, up to 15 bytes per page are still free for that..
+If you need a few free bytes at $0200 and $0300 for a ninja-style NMI handler, just add your nops at .lz_gap1 and .lz_gap2 in resident.asm to accomodate your handler.

 Zero-Overlap
 ------------